Facial structures for various notions of positivity and applications to the theory of entanglement: Optimal entanglement witnesses

 \begin{theorem} Let $\phi$ be a completely copositive linear map supported on the subspace $E$ of $M_{m\times n}=\mathbb C^m\otimes\mathbb C^n$.
 If $\phi$ is an optimal entanglement witness then we have the following: \begin{enumerate} \item[{\rm (i)}] $E$ is completely entangled. \item[{\rm (ii)}] $E^\perp$ has a product vector. \item[{\rm (iii)}] The convex set $\sigma^E$ is a face of $\mathbb D$. \end{enumerate} \end{theorem}

-If $\phi$ is a completely copositive map supported on $E$ then we see by (\ref{par-con-ccp}) that the set $P[\phi]$ consists of the partial conjugates of product vectors in $E^\perp$.
-Therefore, $\phi$ has the spanning property if and only if the partial conjugates of product vectors in $E^\perp$ spans the whole space.
-When $m=2$, it was shown in \cite{aug} that if $E$ is completely entangled then the pair $(E^\perp, M_{m\times n})$ satisfies the range criterion.
-Therefore, if $m=2$ then a completely copositive map is an optimal entanglement witness if and only if it has the spanning property if and only if its support is completely entangled.
-Especially, condition (i) of Theorem \ref{main-} actually implies conditions (ii) and (iii).
+When $m=2$, it was shown in \cite{aug} that a completely copositive map is an optimal entanglement witness if and only if it has the spanning property if and only if its support is completely entangled.
+Especially, we see that the condition (i) of Theorem \ref{main-} actually implies conditions (ii) and (iii).

-Consider a $3\otimes 3$ PPT state $A$ with $A=A^\tau$ which is supported on a $4$-dimensional completely entangled subspace $E$.
-Since the $9\times 9$ matrix $A$ represents both a completely positive map and a completely copositive map, this is a common interior point of the different convex subsets $\sigma_E$ and $\sigma^E$ of the cone $\mathbb D$, and so we conclude that $\sigma^E$ is not a face of the cone $\mathbb D$.
-Hence, any interior points of $\sigma^E$ which are not completely positive give us examples of non-optimal entanglement witnesses supported on the completely entangled subspaces $E$.

-To get an explicit example, we begin with the matrix (\ref{eq:xx}) with $\xi=\eta$ and $\lambda\mu=1$, $\lambda\neq 1$, which is just the PPTES constructed in \cite{ha+kye}.
-This is the Choi matrix of the map

-which is both completely positive and completely copositive.
-We also consider the completely copositive map